LaurenceA/agent/README.md

     - Translate these filenames + linenumbers into relative paths (e.g. path to a function + line number within the function).
     - Put these back into the error message.

-* Files / sections are referred to as e.g. path/to/file#section_name#subsection_name, where e.g. section_name could be the name of a class and subsection_name could be the name of a subsection.
-* For every LLM call, we
-* When we open a file

 * Updates to persistent summaries:
   - Agent diffs are in the code anyway.